At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific challenges faced by the community in Dyfed Powys.
-Understanding local issues will help you demonstrate your commitment to early intervention and how you can make a positive impact.
+Understanding local issues will help you demonstrate your commitment and ability to make a positive impact during interviews.

 ✨Tip Number 2